-We moved to the start position of the block to the X=50, Y=20, Z=10 coordinate by pressing BLOCK RESTART button.
-This movement is similar to the first case scenario.
+We moved to the start position of the block to the X=50, Y=20, Z=10 coordinate by pressing BLOCK RESTART scenario.

 3rd case: The drilling cycle is interrupted and it restarts while it is positioning to the R point.
 In the sample cycle above, the movement is interrupted while it is moving to the R=2 point along the Z axis.
-The tool is moved back to the X=100, Y=70, Z=10 start position of the block once the BLOCK RESTART button is pressed.
-This is also similar to the first case scenario.
+The tool is moved back to the X=100, Y=70, Z=10 start position of the block once the BLOCK RESTART is also similar to the first case scenario.